Nerium product based pyramid scheme?

 Fake from A to Z

-- Nerium is intelligent enough about their photoshopped fake “before” and “after” picture as well as other adventurous claims to make sure that they never publish it themselves.
+- Nerium is intelligent enough about their photoshopped fake “before” and “after” picture and other adventurous claims to make sure that they never publish it themselves.
 When things go wrong, it will the partners who posted false information on the web.

 - Customers have reported they were trying to return the product because they were allergic or did not see any difference.
-When they contacted Nerium for an RMA they were told they need to continue using it for at least 30 days.
-When they called after 30 days, they were told that the right of return ended after 30 days.
+When they contacted Nerium for an RMA, they were told they need to continue using it for at least 30 days.
+When they called after 30 days, they were told that the return winow closed after 30 days.

 Is Nerium a scam?
 Maybe not regarding the legal definition as you have overpriced toxic products (primary product is still the night cream) to sell – regarding moral they sure are.
 False promises, overpriced, unsafe products and many other features I would call shady at best.